- Real vs. processed food

 Bottom Line: Most highly processed foods are loaded with artificial chemicals, including flavorants, texturants, colorants and preservatives.

-4. Many people can literally become addicted to processed junk foods
+4. People can become addicted to junk food

 Some people can literally become addicted to this stuff and completely lose control over their consumption.